spiral/docs/orm/loading.md

 > Avoid using sub queries if you can.

 ## Pre-Loading Related Data
 Spiral ORM provides you ability to solve N+1 problem using data preloading.
-In addition to that you are able to pre-load onle specific part of realted data using addinal where statemens.
+Additionally you are able to pre-load onle specific part of realted data using where statemens.

-Spiral provides only one method to be used - `load`.
-Such method can be combined with joined table conditions without causing collisions of confisuon.
-Even more, load method are fully compatibly by it's syntax with `with` method so you can pre-load many relations at once, specify where conditions and pre-load nested relations using dot separator.
+To make pre-loading you will need only one method - `load`.
+Such method can be combined with joined table conditions without causing collisions of confusion, even more, `load` method are fully compatibly by it's syntax with `with` method so you can pre-load many relations at once, specify where conditions and pre-load nested relations using dot separator.

 To start, let's try to load every User and pre-load it's profile and roles: